Hungary

 TRANSPORTATION

-Hungary outlawed Uber, so your only choice for transportation is public transport or taxi.
+Uber has finally returned to Budapest after 8 long years, but public transport and taxi are very dependable.
 If you go in a taxi, make sure it is run by a company (FoTaxi is reliable and has an app).
 Unmarked taxis are notorious for ripping off tourists.
 You should never pay more than 2000 HuF within the city, 5000 HuF from the airport to city center.

 There’s a very convenient tram and metro system.
 Make sure you buy tickets AND VALIDATE THEM (make sure the machine punches the ticket).
 They are very strict on the metro and will fine up upwards of $50 (trams are usually more lax, it just depends on how discreet you are/how willing you are to risk it, but I say better safe than sorry!)